 Image credit: See Shinn

 Travellers commonly overlook the peaceful Malaysian town of Pekan.
 Travellers here are considered to be so rare that locals actually smile and become excited when they spot foreign travellers.
 The town has several tourist spots, including a museum that houses what is believed to be a mystic dagger, as well as the Abu Bakar Royal Mosque.
-Located near Pahang River, Pekan has its fair share of riverbank spots as well as beach destinations that are less than fifteen minutes away from the town proper.
+Located near the Pahang River, Pekan has its fair share of riverbank spots as well as beach destinations that are less than fifteen minutes away from the town proper.

 7. Tasik Chini